Baidu Baike

-Baidu Baike (/ˈbaɪdu: 'baɪkə/; 百度百科 (Bǎidù Bǎikē, Baidu Encyclopedia), also known as Baidu Wiki) is a semi-regulated Chinese-language collaborative online encyclopedia owned by the Chinese technology company Baidu.
-Modelled after Wikipedia, it was launched on 21 April 2008.
-As of 2024, it claims more than 27 million entries and 7.7 million editors — the largest number of entries of any Chinese-language online encyclopedia.
+Baidu Baike (/ˈbaɪdu: 'baɪkə/; 百度百科 (Bǎidù Bǎikē, Baidu Encyclopedia), also known as BaiduWiki internationally') is a semi-regulated Chinese-language collaborative online encyclopedia owned by the Chinese technology company Baidu.
+Modelled after Wikipedia, it was launched in April 2006.
+As of 2025, it claims more than 30 million entries and around 8.03 million editors – the largest number of entries of any Chinese-language online encyclopedia.
 Baidu Baike has been criticised for its censorship, copyright violations, commercialist practices and unsourced or inaccurate information.